What Is Crawl Space Encapsulation? A Simple Guide

 Important note: If your crawl space has active structural damage, drainage issues, or significant water intrusion, those problems should be addressed before or during encapsulation.
 Sealing over existing issues without crawl space repair can trap moisture and make problems worse.

-How Vesta Foundation Solutions Handles Crawl Space Encapsulation
+The Vesta Approach to Crawl Space Encapsulation

 At Vesta Foundation Solutions, crawl space encapsulation is not a one-size-fits-all service.
 Every project starts with a thorough assessment because the right solution depends on your home’s specific conditions.